A summary on lymphatic architecture for students of Fundamental Lymphology.

 Over the years I have tried to help clients understand their lymphatic system and whatever damage it has sustained.
 Since most lymphatic pathologies are irreversible, people affected by chronic oedema are faced with lifelong self-management, so it's important that they understand how their system works.
 I frequently use bathtubs, vacuum cleaners and hand pumps in my analogies, and have written other #TalkingLymph posts on the structure and function of the lymph vessels system.

-Here is a free guided visualisation of your lymph system from within.
+Here is a guided visualisation of your lymph system from within.